stat545ubc-2021/mda-mchester/README.md

 1. README.md
 2. mda-mchester.Rmd
--This file contains explores several datasets from the datateachr library, selects one final dataset for visualization, and discusses four potential research questions.
+  - This file contains explores several datasets from the datateachr library, selects one final dataset for visualization, and discusses four potential research questions.

 ##### How can you run code?